 Who initiated or wrote policy?
-Who is responsible for implementation?
-The Council The Council is responsible for implementation
+Who is responsible for implementation? on?
+The Council The impler Council nentation is responsible for

 Are there any factors which might contribute to or detract from the implementation of the policy (e.g. financial, legislative, other)?